Antenna Direction and Azimuth Map

 The maps have been made using the online service at http://ns6t.net/azimuth/azimuth.html

-The ready made maps on this page are valid for locations which are about 600 km from Vaasa in maximum.
+The ready-made maps on this page are valid for locations that are about 600 km from Vaasa in maximum.
 You can create a map with your own QTH in the center using this service when you know the latitude and longitude or the locator of your QTH.
-If you live in a big city you can also try entering your city name.
+If you live in a big city, you can also try entering your city name.
 You can also select the radius you want for the map.

-There is also several programs for creating azimuth maps, which you can install on your PC.
+There are also several programs for creating azimuth maps, which you can install on your PC.
 One of these is Tonne Sofware's Pizza.

 The online service at http://www.njdxa.org/dx-tools/beam-headings.php gives a list of antenna directions to all countries from your QTH when you give the latitude and longitude of your QTH, but after I tested the service myself I noticed that at least for my QTH it gives false antenna directions when compared to PC programs used to create azimuth maps.